bspaans/chess_engine/README.md

   below).
 Otherwise the full rules of chess are implemented, and you are able to find all valid moves in a position.
 * The search function is a bit naive/brute force (depth first search), but for the moment this is good enough for the evaluators we implement.
+The search depth can be set by using the `--depth` flag.
 * A few simple position evaluators are implemented.
 It hasn't taken a single game from stockfish yet.
 Improving this is the major focus at the moment.
 * Tournament mode is working and we can see very naive approaches beating